Emmanuel Farhi: Career

-In September 2014, the IMF published a list of the 25 “economists under 45 [who] will have the most influence in the coming decades on our understanding of the global economy”.
+In September 2014, the IMF published a list of 25 “economists under 45 [who] will have the most influence in the coming decades on our understanding of the global economy”.

 Farhi was one of the 7 French economists listed for his work on "monetary economics, international economics, finance and public finance, including research on global imbalances, monetary and fiscal policy, and taxation."

-Farhi frequently co-authored academic papers with Ivan Werning, David Baqaee, Xavier Gabaix and Jean Tirole among many others.
+Farhi frequently co-authored academic papers with Iván Werning, David Baqaee, Xavier Gabaix, and Jean Tirole.

-Personal life

-Farhi died on July 23, 2020 after a suicide.
-He was 41.

 Selected publications

 Farhi authored and published many academic articles and a book.